 A negative review is not the end of the world.
 On the contrary, it can bolster your product or service by making it more authentic.
-In this blog post, I’ll tell you how to do it exactly.
+In this blog post, I’ll tell you how to benefit from a negative review.

 Here’s our itinerary for today: